This page primarily exists for two reasons:

 Tor Browser and Firefox.
 Tor Browser is as private as it gets, so I use it over Firefox whenever possible.

-It's worth mentioning that Firefox has
+It's worth mentioning that both of these browsers have

 unveil(2) support in OpenBSD.

 Here are the addons I use.
 They're mostly for privacy because the modern web sucks.
 Check arkenfox's user.js wiki for more.